Christian Reuter

 Predictive goals and analytics interface

-The impact was significant: Redfin saw a 72% lift in converting sellers to an active state, and BIG4 Holiday Parks reported a 156% boost in conversions.
+Redfin saw a 72% lift in converting sellers to an active state.
+BIG4 Holiday Parks reported a 156% boost in conversions.
+The feature is now core to how many of our customers plan campaigns.

 Next best action recommendations interface

-Prescriptive AI: Next Best Action identifies underperforming journeys and recommends specific ways to re-engage audiences—turning AI insights into guided, actionable steps.
+Next Best Action finds underperforming journeys and recommends specific ways to re-engage audiences.
+It turns AI insights into something a marketer can actually act on.

 Iterable’s AI Suite is the cherry on top, offering Predictive Goals, Next Best Action insights, and Send Time Optimization to engage the right users at the perfect moment.
 Iterable is proof that personalization isn’t just a buzzword; it’s the future—and it’s already here.